BASIC BOOK INFORMATION

 It’s like seeing God.

-A divine quality emanated from JFK, in his features crafted to perfection and from the depths of his soul.
+A divine quality emanated from JFK, in his features crafted to perfection which seemed to come forth from the depths of his soul.
 Pure magic.

 “Can you see now, Babe?”